grafana/agent/docs/sources/flow/reference/components/prometheus.receive_http.md

 ---
-title: prometheus.source.api
+title: prometheus.receive_http
 ---

-# prometheus.source.api
+# prometheus.receive_http

-`prometheus.source.api` listens for HTTP requests containing Prometheus metric samples and forwards them to other components capable of receiving metrics.
+`prometheus.receive_http` listens for HTTP requests containing Prometheus metric samples and forwards them to other components capable of receiving metrics.

 The HTTP API exposed is compatible with [Prometheus `remote_write` API][prometheus-remote-write-docs].
-This means that other [`prometheus.remote_write`][prometheus.remote_write] components can be used as a client and send requests to `prometheus.source.api` which enables using the Agent as a proxy for prometheus metrics.
+This means that other [`prometheus.remote_write`][prometheus.remote_write] components can be used as a client and send requests to `prometheus.receive_http` which enables using the Agent as a proxy for prometheus metrics.

 [prometheus.remote_write]: {{< relref "./prometheus.remote_write.md" >}}
 [prometheus-remote-write-docs]: https://prometheus.io/docs/prometheus/latest/querying/api/#remote-write-receiver